kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 - [x] Add ability to save changes
 - [x] Apply theme overrides when applying the theme, if the box is checked.
 Put a TODO comment there about how this feature is temporary and will be replaced by full-fledged alternate themes.
 - [x] When closing the dialog, remove all tidy css variables from the HTML node
-- [ ] Get a non-foundry-module color picker and leverage it
+- [x] Get a non-foundry-module color picker and leverage it
-  - [ ] Summon the color picker by clicking a button beside the input
+  - [x] Summon the color picker by clicking a button beside the input
-  - [ ] Try to populate the picker with the currently-selected color, else default to black
+  - [x] Try to populate the picker with the currently-selected color, else default
-  - [ ] When the picker is ready, trigger change on the appropriate field, and then forward any changes to the target store prop
+  - [x] When the picker is ready, trigger change on the appropriate field, and then forward any changes to the target store prop
 - [ ] Apply a pretty layout for color picker settings once it is fully functional
   - [ ] Visualize the selected color to the right of the picker in the form of a rectangle
   - [ ] the rest